Skip to main content

 The Timeline for Church Leaders

-3. Small group leaders - Ask them to mention it to parents in their groups
+3. Small group leaders - Ask them to check in with parents about their TEFA status

-5. Parent gatherings - If you have parent groups, make it an agenda item
+4. Parent gatherings - If you have parent groups, discuss school options together

-6. One-on-one conversations - When you see parents, ask "Have you looked into TEFA?"
+5. One-on-one conversations - When you see parents, ask "Did you hear back on TEFA?"

 What Families Need to Apply